 Graduation and certification

-Upon successful completion of the fellowship, the graduate will receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the fellowship, the graduate will receive a certificate of completion from Mayo Clinic School of Health Sciences.

 For the majority of the fellowship, the learning schedule includes 10-hour days, five days a week.
 The fellow takes shared ENT call an average of eight times a month, including overnight call and at least one weekend each month.

-Each year, Mayo School of Health Sciences admits two fellows into the Physician Assistant Fellowship in Otolaryngology.
+Each year, Mayo Clinic School of Health Sciences admits two fellows into the Physician Assistant Fellowship in Otolaryngology.
 This ensures that fellows receive a comprehensive educational experience with close one-on-one instruction.